KLoverTony/MagicFramework/AeternusFaith/Documentation/AeternusFaithRC1Plan.md

 Implementation implications:
 - The existing `AF_Skeleton` remains the Ossanith baseline unless renamed later for presentation.
 - Animara should stop borrowing the Ossanith skeleton rite as its final identity; its target summon is the Echobound Revenant.
-- Choralum needs a distinct Reliquary Warden pawn kind/race or at least a lifecycle-authored skeleton variant with armored presentation.
+- Choralum now has a distinct Reliquary Warden pawn kind/race and a player-facing animation rite requiring a corpse plus plate/flak armor.
 - Shroudhymn's current spectre implementation is the closest foundation for the Veilbound Shade, but the label, description, and interaction limits should be aligned with this roster.
 - Voressai should use the same generator foundation eventually, but its control/work rules likely need an explicit "only useful when directed" policy rather than ordinary autonomous labor.